brian-sigurdson/iac-aws/README.md

 # project-aws-infrastructure-as-code
-Implementing infrastructure as code in AWS with various tools / technologies.
-Overtime, I would like to implement my work, using the following tools and technologies:
+A personal development project to provision infrastructure as code in AWS.
+Overtime, I would like to implement this project using the following tools and technologies:
 * CloudFormation
 * Terraform
 * Ansible